vic-ma/howtodismantle.github.io/_posts/2024-06-11-Catch-Me-If-You-Can-The-ultimate-Guide-on-how-to-handle-Exceptions-in-LUA.md

 ## conclusion

 Catching exceptions makes sense in lot of contexts because it allows to build apps that can react to unexpected things to happen.
-With the built-in functions of Peakboard in both Building Blocks and pure LUA it's quite easy to wrap code into a try/catch blocks.
+With the built-in functions of Peakboard in both Building Blocks and pure Lua it's quite easy to wrap code into a try/catch blocks.